dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 ## Writing a migration

-To write a migration, create a file in `server/database/migrations` which has a class inheriting from `Migration`.
+To write a migration, create a file in `server/database/migrations` which adds a class inheriting from `Migration`.

 For example, here's a migration to rename `color` to `colour` for a [Crayon](https://github.com/dan-schel/train-disruptions/blob/5939e09bd65870c3bbed072d0bf77e5f551dea73/server/database/models/crayons.ts) model: